 If you visit during winter and early spring, you’ll see thousands upon thousands of fish hanging side by side on these racks.
 And if you get close enough, you will smell them.
 The local anglers like to say it smells like money 🙂

-In late spring (May/ June), the codfish is dry and can be collected, sorted, and exported.
+The codfish is dry in late spring (May/ June) and can be collected, sorted, and exported.
 In the summer, the racks fill with fish heads that will be ground into fish flour when dry.

 30. Sample The Cinnamon Rolls